-The LACC has 720,000 square feet of exhibit hall space, 147,000 square feet of meeting room space, a 300-seat theater, and parking for over 5,600 vehicles.
-Since taking over management of LACC in 2013, AEG Facilities, a subsidiary of The Anschutz Corporation, has increased event bookings each year by working closely with the Los Angeles Convention & Tourism Bureau.
+Covering a site of 54-acres, the LACC has 720,000 square feet of exhibit hall space, 147,000 square feet of meeting room space, and parking for over 5,600 vehicles.19 Since taking over management of LACC in 2013, AEG Facilities, a subsidiary of The Anschutz Corporation, increased event bookings each year (prior to COVID-19) by working closely with the Los Angeles Convention & Tourism Bureau.

-On March 25, 2020, large public gatherings in Los Angeles County were suspended due to COVID-19 and events at the LACC were postponed.
-In April 2020, the California National Guard transformed the LACC into a COVID-19 field hospital.
-The California Health and Human Services Agency and the Governor's Office of Emergency Services announced reductions in medical surge sites on May 20, 2020.
-The LACC field hospital has been placed into "warm shutdown" status, meaning that it will continue to be maintained as the State of California monitors the need to redeploy it in case of a surge in COVID-19 cases.
+Due to the COVID-19 pandemic, large public gatherings in Los Angeles County were suspended beginning in March 2020 and events at the LACC were canceled.
+In April 2020, the California National Guard transformed the LACC into a 250-bed COVID-19 field hospital.
+The California Health and Human Services Agency and the Governor's Office of Emergency Services announced reductions in medical surge sites in May 2020.
+However, the LACC field hospital could potentially be redeployed in case of a surge in COVID-19 cases.